Petschko/Java-RPG-Maker-MV-Decrypter/README.md

   - It keeps the Directory-Structure
   - You can specify an Output-Directory
 - It's able to Detect the Encryption File & Key by its own
-- Less buggy and faster than my JavaScript Version, because I'm independent from Browsers and Charset-Problems...
+- Less buggy and faster than my JavaScript Version, because I'm independent of Browsers and Charset-Problems...
 - You can use Command-Line to if you want
+  - You can, may use it for Modding?
+Idk I've heard that some do
 - Will add a restore Project Function in the future
 - You can en/disable the verification of the 16Byte Fake-Header
   - If you disable the verification, it will just cut away the Fake-Header aka the first 16 Bytes of the File *(Useful when Decrypter-Signature changes)*